The Real Reason Why Your Email Marketing Strategy Doesn’t Work (& How To Fix It)

 You need to plan things out a couple months in advance.
 You want to be thinking about what's happening in 3 months time.

 If you’re not, you’re constantly playing catch up and you can’t be strategic.
-You also don’t have the space to analyse what worked and what didn’t.
+You also don’t have the space to analyze what worked and what didn’t.
 And you can’t reconfigure and test.

 This means you won't make crucial changes that could impact sales.
 So plan your emails in advance.